IITH-project/Qna/README.md

 Karthik AI21BTECH11024 .

-**Suraj Kumar :**
+**Suraj Kumar:**

-1)integrating APIs with the frontend and checking the behaviour of rendering of components(login page ,signup page etc.) using Next.js and Chakra-UI.
+1)integrating APIs with the frontend and checking the behavior of rendering components(login page, signup page, etc.) using Next.js and Chakra-UI.

 2)creating cookies at the time of signup(Middleware).

 3)edit and delete post content/tags(API).

-4)CSS of search query component and post pages .
+4)CSS of search query component and post pages.

-5)Fetching upvotes , downvotes and views for every post .
+5)Fetching upvotes, downvotes, and views for every post.

-6)Javascript of all the components .
+6)Javascript of all the components.

-7)managing the github repository and git.
+7)managing the GitHub repository and git.

-**Shivanshu :**
+**Shivanshu:**

-1)Designing of pages using Figma .
+1)Designing of pages using Figma.

-2)CSS of Home page , Display_query page , profile page , post page .
+2)CSS of Home page, Display_query page, profile page, and post page.

-3)Registering an new user(API).
+3)Registering a new user(API).

-4)Fetching the comments for every posts and creating a new comment for a post.
+4)Fetching the comments for every post and creating a new comment for a post.

-5)CSS of Qna , Search Here ,Nav-Bar ,Right-side Bar,Login components .
+5)CSS of Qna, Search Here, Nav-Bar, Right-side Bar, and Login components.

-**Karthik :**
+**Karthik:**

-1)Analysing the Database .
+1)Analysing the Database.

-2)CSS of Sign-up and Login pages .
+2)CSS of Sign-up and Login pages.

-3)autocompletion for tags and display_name(APIs) .
+3)autocompletion for tags and display_name(APIs).

 4)Search Posts(using user_id ,tags.)(APIs) and Create Posts.

 5)Fetching all the answers for a given post_id(APIs).

-6)Report .
+6)Report.

 ---